 IVAA Basic – Professionals who work with crime victims, including: law enforcement, victim witness coordinators, crime victim service providers, governmental resource staff, advocates, criminal justice personnel, health care professionals, and allied professionals with five or fewer year’s direct experience working with crime victims.
 Twenty-five eligible students will be selected.

-IVAA Advanced – Professionals who work with crime victims, including: law enforcement, victim witness coordinators, crime victim service providers, governmental resource staff, advocates, criminal justice personnel, health care professionals, and allied professionals with five or more year’s direct experience working with crime victims.
+IVAA Advanced – Professionals who work with crime victims, including: law enforcement, victim witness coordinators, crime victim service providers, governmental resource staff, advocates, criminal justice personnel, health care professionals, and allied professionals a minimum of 3, preferably 5, years of direct experience working with crime victims.
 Twenty-five eligible students will be selected.

 IVAA Team: Teams of professionals who work with crime victims in the same community.
 Four or five teams are selected.

-Application Process Applications will be available on this website as of January 1st for the 2013 Basic Academy.
-Click here for an application.
+Application Process The 2015 Basic Academy will be held on June 9th- June 11th, 2015 at Boise State University.
+The application process is currently closed.
 In order to be eligible for selection, candidates must submit a completed application, including a letter of recommendation from your supervisor.
-Applications must be received February 15th, 2013 and applicants will be notified by March 1st of their acceptance into IVAA.
+Applications must be received February 15th, 2015 and applicants will be notified by March 1st of their acceptance into IVAA.
 The $500 IVAA registration fees will be due upon notification of selection.

 NOVA Credentialing Training Hours The IVAA meets the requirements for the 40 hours of core curriculum for pre-service training required by NOVA for the National Advocate Credentialing Program.
 Other criteria may be required in addition to the 40 hour training to receive NOVA certification.
 Please contact NOVA at www.trynova.org for additional information.